How Dapper Dan, Harlem’s Tailor, Mainstreamed “Ghetto Couture”

 Dapper Dan’s Second Act

-Two decades after Gucci filed suit against Day, the brand’s creative director, Alessandro Michele, and CEO, Marco Bizzarri, wanted to collaborate with him.
+Two decades after Day shuttered his boutique, the brand’s creative director, Alessandro Michele, and CEO, Marco Bizzarri, wanted to collaborate with him.
 Gucci’s executive reached out to him several years ago and came to give him a presentation in his brownstone in Harlem.
 Day and his family listened to what they had to say.
 “My son and my grandson, they were more apprehensive about it than myself,” Day says.

 But Day ultimately decided to take Gucci up on this offer.
 “This partnership with Gucci, it’s the easiest I have ever had it at my job, because I don’t have to hide anything, and I don’t have a secret shop I have to keep under the radar.”